akempler/ContentTools/README.md

 ### Node Palette:
 The node palette displays some of the most commonly used node form fields in a floating palette.
 For example, the Publish checkbox, Promoted to Front Page, Tags field, and the Save button.
 This block is enabled by default on the Content Tools Configuration page.

+### Other Tweaks:
+By default drupal displays options for selecting different text formats when creating content.
+I find this just tends to confuse users that have pemission to create multiple formats.
+The module collapses the Text Formats fieldset by default.
+This behavior can be controlled on the module's configuration page.

 **Some caveats:**
 Since I developed this as a solution for my customers it is somewhat dependent on my toolset.
 Currently I've been using Twitter Bootstrap as a base theme, for both the front and backend.
 As such, you may need to tweak the css to get things to look correct based on what theme you are using.